Lalit2109/appGateway/README.md

    - Configure who can approve pipeline runs
 4. (Optional) Create a Variable Group named `AppGateway-Config` for sensitive values

-### 3. Create Maintenance Backend Pool (One-time)
+### 3. Ensure Backend Pools and Settings Exist

-The script will automatically create a maintenance backend pool if it doesn't exist.
-Ensure:
+**Important**: All backend pools and backend settings referenced in the configuration must already exist in your App Gateway.

-- The maintenance page server is accessible from the App Gateway
+- Ensure backend pools (`normalBackendPoolName`) exist in your App Gateway
-- The HTTPS URL is correct in the configuration
+- Ensure backend HTTP settings (`normalBackendSettings`) exist in your App Gateway
-- The maintenance page is accessible via HTTPS (port 443) or HTTP (port 80) as configured
+- The names in the configuration must match exactly (case-sensitive) with the names in Azure

 ## Usage